zzxwill/odps/intl.en-US/Best Practices/Reasonableness evaluation of partition pruning.md

 where ds= bi_week_dim('20150102');

 --bi_week_dim is a user defined function.
 The return format is (year,sequential number of the week).
 --If the date is normal, the system checks whether the date belongs to weeks of the input year when taking Thursday as the start day of a week.
 For example, if 20140101 is input, 2013,52 is returned because January 1, 2014 is Wednesday and considered as the last week of 2013.
-If 20150101 is input, 2015,1 is returned.
+If 20150101 is input ,  2015,1 is returned.
---If 20151231 is input, because December 31, 2015 is Thursday and is in the same week as January 1, 2016, 2016,1 is returned.
+--If 20151231 is input, because December 31, 2015 is Thursday and is in the same week as January 1, 2016 ,  2016,1 is returned.
 ```

 The returned result of bi\_week\_dim\(‘20150102’\) is 2015,1 and does not conform to the partition values of the test\_part\_cut table.
 Generally, we think that the preceding SQL statements  do not read any partition, but, actually, **the SQL statements read all partitions in the test\_part\_cut table**.
 The following figure shows the LogView: